josiahn99/kc1yqn-website/learning_plan/index.md

 ## Theory

-I want to understand the underlying framework behind why operation and experiments happen Resources:
+I want to understand the theoretical framework behind the experiments and operating activities described above.

+Resources:

 * Advanced Radio Theory Handbook by Ron Bertrand
 * Later: ARRL Antenna Book
 * Eventually: Introduction to Electrodynamics

-First-year goals:

-* Understand Ohm’s law, impedance, resonance, SWR, transmission line basics
-* See how simple circuits produce standing waves and resonance
+### Year 1
+   - Ohm’s law
+   - Impedance
+   - Resonance
+   - Standing waves
+   - Transmission lines
+   - Basic antenna behavior

+### Year 2–3
+   - Complex impedance
-* Start experimenting with Fourier decomposition of signals
+   - Fourier decomposition

-Long-term (2–5 years):

-* Review calculus, complex numbers, and linear algebra
-* Apply Fourier analysis to signals
-* Study vector calculus and Maxwell's equations
-* Connect math concepts to actual lab measurements
+   - Filters and bandwidth
+   - Noise and signal-to-noise ratio

+### Later
+   - Vector calculus
+   - Maxwell’s equations
+   - Wave propagation

 ---

-## Connected Technical Interests
+## Instrumentation & Analysis

-This website will serve as a lab notebook, documenting experiments, results, and designs.
+This website will function as a lab notebook documenting experiments, measurements, and observations.

-Raspberry Pis will be used for controllers, SDR interface, and logging / analyzing data.
-Python will analyze measurements, visualize propagation and circuit results with Pandas and Matplotlib
+Raspberry Pi systems will be used for station control, SDR interfaces, and data collection.
+Python will be used to analyze measurements and visualize results using libraries such as Pandas and Matplotlib.

 Goal: publish at least 5 experiments or notes within the first year, each with observations, graphs, and conclusions.